-4.4.2 As part of the Government's Better Deal for Bus Users, launched in September 2019, the Council were awarded £108,507 to improve current bus services, restore lost links, and support new bus services.
+- 4.4.2 As part of the Government's Better Deal for Bus Users, launched in September 2019, the Council were awarded £108,507 to improve current bus services, restore lost links, and support new bus services.
 The timing of this support coincided with the start of the pandemic, and it was not appropriate to start additional services when existing routes were struggling.
-Our proposed improvements are included within the BSIP, but focussed around marketing, recovery of services, additional weekend and evening services, and new links, although it was recognised at the time that the funding would be insufficient for most of these improvements.
+Our improvements are included within the BSIP, but focussed around marketing, recovery of services, additional weekend and evening services, new links, and fares and ticketing initiatives.
+It is recognised at the time that the funding given is insufficient for most of these improvements. - 4.4.3 The above funding has been enhanced by £2.6m BSIP and £478k BSIP+ funding, as well funding from the Bus Fare Cap scheme.